Top 6 Places To Visit In Caramoan Philippines In 2019

 The next two days were some of the most memorable of my life as we got to explore some of the most magical beaches, lagoons and underground rivers you could ever wish to see.
 It was so good, I feel totally compelled to share this with the world.
 Here is a place that is a serious rival for Palawan, yet hardly anyone has heard of it!
 I fully recommend visiting Caramoan, the travel is definitely worth it!

-So here we go with the top 6 places to visit in Caramoan – get out there now!
+So here we go with the top 6 places to visit in Caramoan in 2019 – get out there now!

 1).
 Cotivas Island